-Under IC 20-33-2-14 a student is excused from attending school under some circumstances.
-Students may be exempt from Central Nine Career Center for one of the following reasons and will be provided an opportunity to make-up missed school work and/or tests:
+Under IC 20-33-2-14, a student is excused from attending school under some circumstances.
+Students may be exempt from Central Nine Career Center for one of the following reasons and will be provided an opportunity to make-up missed schoolwork and/or tests:

-- A. Home/sending school not in session.

-- B. Field Trips

-- C. Page or honoree of General Assembly

-- D. Subpoenaed to testify in court

-- E. Serving with the National Guard for no more than 10 days

-- F. Serving with the Civil Air Patrol for up to 5 days
+- A. Home/sending Partner school not in session. - B. Field Trips - C. Page or honoree of General Assembly - D. Subpoenaed to testify in court - E. Serving with the National Guard for no more than 10 days - F. Serving with the Civil Air Patrol for up to five days

-For exempt absences, students will be provided an opportunity to make-up missed school work (where applicable) and/or tests.
+For exempt absences, students will be provided an opportunity to make-up missed schoolwork (where applicable) and/or tests.
+Students who are sponsored by a partner school are expected to abide by the Central Nine calendar and bell schedule.